 Milestones in the 1960's included passing the turnover threshold of 1 million guilders (in 1960) and the move to Oirschot (in 1966).
 By that time, Heras was already active at the national level.
 In 1966, Heras launched the first European construction fence on the market.
 That mobile fence was still made of netting.
 Between 1968 and 1970, branches were opened in Belgium and Germany.

 There were also breakthroughs in the 80's.
 Stadium barriers and systems for access control came in response to the advancing tide of football vandalism.
 Heras developed ‘green’ fencing for environmental enclosures and provided security for countless correctional facilities in the Netherlands and Germany.
 In 1986 Heras became part of the publicly traded CRH PLC.
 In 1989 the first welded mesh construction fencing was introduced to the market.
 In 1992 Heras started renting temporary mobile fencing.
+Since 2019, the organisation has been part of Equistone Partners Europe.

 The beginning of the 21st century, especially after the attack on the WTC, marks a reversal in the conventional thinking: owners of high-risk premises and valuable objects are demanding an integral solution for their outdoor security.
 2007 saw another first for the construction sector: Electronic Construction Site Security Systems (EBB - Elektronische Bouwplaats Beveiliging).
 Heras completed the largest and most complex assignment yet for the harbour complexes of Exxon Mobil in Rotterdam and Antwerp.